imthenachoman/How-To-Secure-A-Linux-Server/README.md

     [DEFAULT]
     # the IP address range we want to ignore
     ignoreip = 127.0.0.1/8 [LAN SEGMENT]

     # who to send e-mail to
     destemail = [your e-mail]

     # who is the email from
     sender = [your e-mail]

     # since we're using exim4 to send emails
     mta = mail

     # get email alerts
     action = %(action_mwl)s
     ```

-    Note: Your server will need to be able to send e-mails so Fail2ban an let you know of suspicious activity and when it banned an IP.
+    Note: Your server will need to be able to send e-mails so Fail2ban can let you know of suspicious activity and when it banned an IP.

-1. Create a jail for `ssh` by **adding** this to `/etc/fail2ban/jail.d/ssh.local`:
+1. We need to create a jail for `ssh` that tells `fail2ban` to look at `ssh` logs and use `ufw` to ban/unban IPs as needed.
+Create a jail for `ssh` by **adding** this to `/etc/fail2ban/jail.d/ssh.local`:

     ```
     [sshd]
     enabled = true
+    banaction = ufw
     port = ssh
+    filter = sshd
     logpath = %(sshd_log)s
     maxretry = 5
     ```

+1. In the above we tell `fail2ban` to use the `ufw` as the `banaction`.
+Fail2ban ships with an action configuration file for `ufw`.
+You can see it in `/etc/fail2ban/action.d/ufw.conf`

 1. Enable `fail2ban` and the jail for SSH:

     ``` bash